The Burness-Giudici Conjecture on Primitive Groups with Socle PSU(3,q): Introduction

+From now on, we assume that $G\leq \Sym(\O)$ acts transitively on $\O$.
+Fixing a point $\alpha\in \Omega$, we call the orbits of $G_\a$ the {\em suborbits} of $G$ relative to $\a$; the trivial suborbit is $\{\a\}$ itself.
+Now $\{\alpha,\beta\}$ is a base for $G$ with $b(G)=2$ if and only if $G_{\alpha}$ acts regularly on the suborbit containing $\b$.
+It follows that the neighborhood $\si_1(\a)$ of $\alpha$ in $\Sigma(G)$ is the union $\G$ of all regular suborbits of $G$ relative to $\a$.
 Using a probabilistic approach, Burness and Giudici \cite{BG} verified the conjecture for a range of almost simple groups.
 For instance, it holds when $G=S_n$ or $A_n$ (with $n>12$) and the point stabilizer is primitive.
 Their results also cover certain primitive groups of diagonal type and twisted wreath products of sufficiently large order, which have been extended recently by Huang (see Sections 5.8 and 5.9 of \cite{HPHD}).
 Furthermore, by employing the Magma database, they verified the conjecture for all primitive groups of degree at most $4095$.
 The paper \cite{BG} also confirms the conjecture for many sporadic simple groups.
 Burness and Huang \cite{BH} later proved the conjecture for almost simple primitive groups with soluble point stabilisers; additionally, they studied it for primitive groups of product type in a separate paper \cite{BH2}.
 Lee and Popiel \cite{LP} have recently proved the conjecture for most affine-type groups with sporadic point stabilizers.
 The theory was subsequently extended with the introduction of generalized Saxl graphs and Saxl hypergraphs in \cite{FH, LP1}.